Azure/azure-powershell/src/DataBox/examples/New-AzDataBoxJob.md

 DbxHeavy WestUS  DeviceOrdered ImportToAzure DataBoxHeavy  None        NonScheduled Microsoft.Azure.PowerShell.Cmdlets.DataBox.Models.Api20210301.DataBoxHeavyJobDetails
 ```

-Creates a databoxHeavy job with your own key
+Creates a databoxHeavy job with your own key.
+For any failure re-run with $DebugPreference = "Continue" as mentioned in example 1

 ### Example 7: Creates a databoxDisk job with your own Passkey
 ```powershell